paladin-t/my_basic/sample/yard/README.md

 **Copyright (C) 2016 Wang Renxin.
 All rights reserved.**

 Yet Another RPG Dungeon is a text based game.
-It's aimed to be a comprehensive example and or a tutorial which shows multiple concepts of MY-BASIC.
+It's aimed to be a comprehensive example and or a tutorial which shows multiple aspects of MY-BASIC.

 ### Usage